The News & Advance: Front and local

 The News & Advance covers local news of interest to Lynchburg and its surrounding counties, a combined metropolitan area of 261,593 people as of the 2020 census.
 Topics commonly covered include development in and around the city; higher education, including Liberty University, founded by Jerry Falwell, and Randolph College, nuclear technology, as the city is home to Areva and BWX Technologies; as well as subjects covered by most American newspapers, such as local crime and politics.

 Sports

 The News & Advance covers Liberty University sports as well as more than 20 area high schools.
 It also covers University of Lynchburg, Randolph College, Sweet Briar College and the Lynchburg Hillcats, a minor-league baseball team that serves as a farm team for the Cleveland Guardians.

 Opinion

 The opinion section occasionally features commentary from local community leaders.
 Examples include Virginia Delegate Shannon Valentine and Ken Garren, president of University of Lynchburg.

 Columnists regularly carried include liberal investigative columnist Alexander Cockburn and left-of-center political commentator E.J.
 Dionne.
 They are complemented on the right by Pulitzer Prize-winning conservative writer Charles Krauthammer and Rich Lowry of National Review.
 Conservative commentator Cal Thomas has been featured in the section for almost a quarter of a century; he began his career in Lynchburg as a top adviser to Jerry Falwell Sr. and the Moral Majority.

-NewsAdvance.com

-Besides news stories and other items that appear in the newspaper, the newspaper's website features audiovisual slideshows, videos and reader feedback.